microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Dataflows

-Dataflows support self-service data preparation and the following scenarios by:
+With dataflows, you can connect, clean, transform and store data from various sources in a self-service way.
+Dataflows help you to:

-1. Promoting a single source of the truth, with greater control over which data is accessed and exposed to creators.
+1. Share reusable transformation logic with others as a single source of truth.

-1. Preventing others from having direct access to the underlying data sources and reducing the load to the underlying systems.
-Giving administrators finer control of when the systems get loaded from refreshes.
+1. Protect the underlying data sources from direct access and reduce the load on the underlying systems.

-1. Enabling the ability to create reusable transformation logic and curated views of your cloud or on-premise data sources, which can then be seamlessly shared and integrated with other Microsoft services and products (Power BI, Power Apps, and Dynamics 365 Customer Insights).
+1. Connect other Azure services to the raw or transformed data by exposing it in your own Azure Data Lake Gen 2 storage (BYODL).

 [Learn more about dataflows and self-service data prep](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service)